ralna/GALAHAD/doc/C/rst-dir/arc_functions.rst

 		-
 		  is a scalar variable of type int, that gives the exit status from the package.
 Possible values are (currently):

-		  * 0. The values were recorded succesfully
+		  * 0. The values were recorded successfully

 .. index:: pair: function; arc_terminate
 .. _doxid-galahad__arc_8h_1a7aa74c74e7ca781532d38d337f0d05eb: